Plant DetailShow Menu

 Leaf Description:

 The leaves are stiff, deep green, odd pinnately compound, linear, entire, and spirally arranged.
-Each blade measures 12 to 18 inches long.
-At the base of the leaf there are sharp spines.
+Each leaflet measures 12 to 18 inches long.
+At the base of the leaf, there are sharp spines.
+Exercise caution when handling the leaves.

 • Stem: